bspinne2/Brendan-Spinner-Portfolio/docs/Labs/L04/index.md

 ![Screenshot](./Screenshot%202026-09-10%20140844.png)

 I knew that the selected conditions that I chose on PrusaSlicer were incredibly crucial for the outcome of the test.
+However, I was unsure on whether choosing certain conditions such as brim or higher infill would make the block more secure, and ultimately prevent the blocks ability to fail.
+It was for this reason that I opted to add only a small perimeter around the block and keep the infill as it is.
+Little did I know this decision would later bite me in the butt.